-Our Diversity & Inclusion Committee has wonderful leadership and a strong core of caring and devoted members who are dedicated to keeping this important work in the spotlight.
-Our LGBTQ+ families have a voice on this committee to help us all continue to grow in our knowledge of how to be an inclusive and welcoming community for all.
+Read more about our commitment to Diversity, Equity & Inclusion.
+Our LGBTQ+ families have a voice in this work to help us continue to grow in our knowledge of how to be an inclusive and welcoming community for all.

 Diversity in education supports students and the greater community through developing interest in each others traditions and cultures, finding value in community engagement, and encouraging strong and healthy, empathetic relationships that embrace the fullest ranges of experience and identity.